 This information was correct at the time of writing and is subject to change.
 We will keep our pages updated with any developments which may affect you.

-BIMM receives applications from all over the world.
+BIMM Institute receives applications from all over the world.
 We have representatives and agents in the EU/EEA and other overseas regions.
-And last year, we enrolled over 1000 students from overseas countries.
+Last year, we enrolled over 1000 students from overseas countries.
 We know how important it is that this continues.

 Citizens rights’ after the UK leaves the EU